flype44/VControl/DOCUMENTATION.md

 It can fail for various reasons :

 - Incompatible Vampire Board
-- The patch is already installed
+- Can not open the `lowlevel.library`
-- Can't open the `lowlevel.library`
+- Can not allocate memory for the patch

 **NOTE :**